 Wondering how to get around New York City with kids?
 Of course, the most popular forms of transportation is going to be the subway.
 However, after not visiting the city for a few years, I had forgotten just how awful the NYC subway is!
 Sure, it’s convenient but the same issues we had while living there still exist.
 The people were rude, pushy (don’t let those getting off get off first without trying to push their way on) and it smelled awful.
 We ended up walking a lot more than planned and it turned out to be quite nice!

 We used Uber a few times as well, it was a much more pleasant experience and I was glad to have my travel booster with me for the rides.

 Milana’s first subway ride/visit to the city:

 One of the most popular things in NYC is Central Park.
-Our most recent trip was July 2018 and Milana was 6 at the time of travel.
 There are so many things to do in Central Park!
 From wandering around and just enjoying the calm in such a busy city, to exploring the many playgrounds Central Park has lots to offer for families with kids of all ages.

 Since we took the ferry to the statue from Battery Park, we had to check out the Seaglass Carousel while there.
 This is better at night with all the lights, but I didn’t want to come back to that area yet again so we did it in the daytime.
 This is so much fun, Milana rode twice!